The internet allows for many new ways to make money and I’ve gathered 8 lucrative online jobs for musicians that are worth pursuing.

 If you’re serious about making it in the music industry but don’t know where to start, then this might be a great option.

-Turn Your Music Hobby into Cash
+Online Jobs for Musicians Can Turn Your Music Hobby into Cash

 That old-school view, that you have to work gigs and eventually get a contract at a music label to build a career in music lives in the past where it belongs, along with fanny packs and mullets.